 How did you get into photography and art direction and why would you consider it your passion?

 I started to see the world differently at 9 y.o. when I picked up a skateboard for the first time.
 Little did I know that those endless attempted kickflips would eventually play a major role in direction of my life.
 At this time and throughout the 90's, I was introduced to music, artists, photographers, videographers and friends through word-of- mouth, magazines, books, VHS tapes & DVD's as well as Cassettes & CD's.
 From the likes of Ed Templeton, Jim Greco, Jeremy Klein, Stacy Peralta, Arto Saari, Jamie Thomas, Jon Miner, Mike Manzoori, Fred Mortagne, Jimbo Phillips, Don Pendleton, Andy Jenkins, Atiba Jefferson, Giovanni Reda, Natas Kaupas, Evan Hecox, Craig Stecyk, and Shepard Fairey.
 I was influenced by the likes of the greatest, who established a culture, which gave many an identity / family they otherwise lacked.

-What type of music did you grow up listening to and how did that inspire the art you make now?
+What type of music did you grow up listening to?

 Growing up, I jammed a lot of 90's one hit wonders, rock, rap, and punk.
 My parents' favorite band is The Rolling Stones, while my first cassettes were Green Day "Dookie" and Alanis Morissette "Jagged Little Pill," which my sister and I split the cost.

 Walk us through your day-to-day routine

 I've recently dove into the world of freelance as a photographer, web designer and developer.
 On any given day I wake up, start coffee, walk my pup and jump on the computer.
 Answer emails, continue ongoing client projects, and reach out to new leads.
 Lunch then coffee followed by personal projects and client work.